bciaramitaro/Fire-Rhythms-/README.md

 The conceptual design treats each added log to a fire as adding approximately 200 units of weight, so each log placed triggers a new projection state.

+When participants place new logs of wood into the weight-sensitive fire pit, new folk story films are projected throughout the exhibition space.
+This installation serves as a prototype for interactive modes of storytelling.

 ---

 ## Setup